guysmoilov/golang-throttled-fileserver/README.md

 ## Recreating the DVC push issue
 This was tested on DVC 2.11.0

-1. Run the Go server
+1. Run the Go server with `go run .` (go version 1.18)
-2. Clone this repo and `dvc pull` its data: https://dagshub.com/nirbarazida/hello-world
+2. Clone the following repo and `dvc pull` its data: https://dagshub.com/nirbarazida/hello-world
 3. Add the Go remote to the clone's list of remote `dvc remote add local http://localhost:3030`
 4. Push the data `dvc push -r local`